-Numbers below were taken from the CPU Cache Flushing Fallacy blog post, which indicates that for a particular 2012-era Intel processor, the following is true:
+Numbers below were taken from the CPU Cache Flushing Fallacy blog post by Martin Thompson, which indicates that for a particular 2012-era Intel processor, the following was observed:

-- register access = 4 instructions per cycle
+- register access = single cycle or 4 instructions per cycle

 - L2 latency = 12 cycles (4 x L1, 48 x register)

 - L3 latency = up to 38 cycles (3 x L2, 12 x L1, 144 x register)

 - MM Latency= very roughly 200 cycles (5 x L3, 15 x L2, 60 x L1, 720 x register) = average 65 ns on a 3 GHz CPU